 You can also use the 'Jump to...' drop down box at the bottom of the screen to navigate to other parts of the course.

 There is a full screen toggle button that allows you to temporarily hide the side columns (blocks) and make the central column fill the screen.
 This is especially useful when viewing embedded videos and SCORM packages.

 - If the window is scrolled more than 205 pixels a ‘floating’ full screen toggle appears in the top right of the screen.
 It disappears if you scroll back up.

 - If mobile mode (or responsive mode) is triggered (screen width 768px or less)

 - The full screen toggle button(s) disappear as they no longer serve any purpose.

-- If you were in full screen mode (with no side blocks) the side blocks will now be below the content area (as usual for mobile mode).
+- If you were in full screen mode (with no side block) the side block will now be below the content area (as usual for mobile mode).

 - If Full screen mode has been triggered it persists until the user clicks the toggle button again.